tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/openapi/README.md

 ### Module Dependencies

+This module has no dependencies outside of Drupal core.

-The OpenAPI module leverages the [schemata](https://drupal.org/project/schemata) module to derive the entity schema for the project.
+The OpenAPI integration modules may leverate the [schemata](https://drupal.org/project/schemata) module to derive the entity schema for the project.

 ## Documentation